organix/tartjs/README.md

 ## Documentation

 The [Tart](#tart-1) implementation is the implementation optimized for fastest execution time.
-In contrast, [Control](#control) implementation allows for total control of the runtime and execution semantics.
-Although the default behavior of [Control](#control) is the same as [Tart](#tart-1), it is somewhat slower due to extra overhead incurred by pluggability of control and observability mechanisms.
+In contrast, [Pluggable](#pluggable) implementation allows for total control of the runtime and execution semantics.
+Although the default behavior of [Pluggable](#pluggable) is the same as [Tart](#tart-1), it is somewhat slower due to extra overhead incurred by pluggability of control and observability mechanisms.

 ### Tart